Abadrausar/Rubble-/other/Rubble Readme.txt

 	Make animal mats such as meat and leather generic.
 This is mostly for those who have FPS issues.
 	This addon is packed as a zip to demo how that is done.

+Libs/Crates:
+	Adds infrastructure for "crates", eg bars that can be bought from caravans and then "unpacked" via special reactions into items.
+	This templates added by this addon are always available (even when the addon is not active).
+If the addon is not active then the templates will not actually do anything.
+	The main reason for having always active templates is so that adding crate support in many addons is very easy.

 Libs/DFHack/Add Reaction:
 	Allows you to add reactions to buildings that are normally not possible to add reactions to, also allows you to remove all hardcoded reactions from a building.
 	Requires the "Base/Templates" addon.